Food and Health Communications

 · Ask your teens to help with shopping and food preparation.
 This gets them interested in food and nutrition.

 · Don’t focus on weight issues.
-Encourage healthy eating habits without a focus on the number on the scale.
+Encourage healthy eating habits without focusing on the number on the scale.

 · Pay attention to your teens’ social media usage.
 Discuss health influencers and the messages they’re putting out.